-The School of Design and Creative Technologies in the College of Fine Arts at The University of Texas at Austin was created in 2017.
+The School of Design and Creative Technologies (SDCT) in the College of Fine Arts at The University of Texas at Austin was created in 2017.
 With its founding, the school became the fourth major academic unit in the College of Fine Arts, alongside the Department of Art and Art History, the Butler School of Music and the Department of Theatre and Dance.

 The new school combined the Design program with the Arts and Entertainment Technologies program to support the need for creative professionals in the business, nonprofit and government world.
 Led by design industry leader and founding Executive Director of the Center for Integrated Design Doreen Lorenzo, the school includes the Department of Arts and Entertainment Technologies, the Department of Design, the Center for Integrated Design, the Design Institute for Health, and two Bridging Disciplines Program certificates in Digital Arts & Media and Design Strategies.